mhultjavad24/nutricost-v2-api/README.md

 uvicorn main:app --reload
 ```

+## TODO
+- Add cost entries

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000/api/v1`